-14. Notably, until counsel reporting to the Conflicted Board recently changed their tune, the Debtors always identified the SAFEs specifically as According to the Debtors, RE "controls and is responsible for all operational, management and administrative decisions" of the Debtors and "consolidates the financial results of Rhodium Technologies and its subsidiaries."
+14. Notably, until counsel reporting to the Conflicted Board recently changed their tune, the Debtors always identified the SAFEs specifically as "Long-term liabilities" or "Long-term debt" alongside "promissory notes" and classified separately from "equity."
+According to the Debtors, REI "controls and is responsible for all operational, management and administrative decisions" of the Debtors and "consolidates the financial results of Rhodium Technologies and its subsidiaries."
 First Day Decl. ¶¶ 58, 61.
-REI books the SAFEs as See Ex.
-C, Consolidated Financial Statements of Rhodium Enterprises, Inc. from December 31, 2023 and 2022 (excerpted).
-15. REI's categorization of SAFEs as was not a decision it took lightly.
-Rather Rhodium's finance department prepared a specific accounting policy memorandum In determining appropriate accounting treatment,
+REI characterizes the SAFEs as long-term liabilities and long-term debt: